Physical activity at work: the importance of workplace exercise

 3. Improved mental health and overall well-being

-Exercise promotes the release of endorphins, the body’s natural mood elevators, and helps reduce levels of the stress hormone cortisol.
+Exercise promotes the release of endorphins, the body’s natural mood elevators and helps reduce levels of the stress hormone cortisol.
 Providing opportunities for physical activity at work can therefore improve employees’ mental health, enhance their mood and foster a more positive workplace environment.

 4. Increased employee engagement and morale